-Endgrain: Diffuse-porous; small pores commonly in a diagonal or dendritic pattern; solitary and radial multiples of 2-3; growth rings usually distinct; rays not visible without lens; parenchyma banded (faintly visible).
+Endgrain: Diffuse-porous; small to medium pores commonly in a diagonal or dendritic pattern, moderately numerous to numerous; solitary and radial multiples of 2-3; growth rings usually distinct; narrow rays not visible without lens, fairly close spacing; parenchyma banded (faintly visible).

 Rot Resistance: Heartwood is rated as non-durable to perishable regarding decay resistance, and is also susceptible to insect attack.